olivia-ai/olivia/README.md

 $ go run main.go
 ```

+and follow the instructions for the discord token and openweathermap key

-or launch it just a command
+or launch it with environment variables

 ```
-$ go run main.go -support=Telegram -token=Yourtoken
+OLIVIA_SUPPORT = Discord
+OLIVIA_BOT_TOKEN = xxx
+OLIVIA_WEATHER_KEY = xxx
 ```

 ## Contributing